AmenZhou/amenzhou.github.io/_posts/2018-04-14-elixir-private-functions-testing.markdown

 tags: [test]
 ---

-In this post, I am not going to talk how many approaches we can use to test private functions, I am going to give an example and my solution.
+In this post, I am not going to talk how many approaches we can use to test private functions, alternatively, I am going to go through an example and show my solution step by step.

+As we all known that we shouldn't test private function **explicitly**, but that doesn't mean that we can ignore testing private functions and assume that they are working well as far as their caller - public functions are good.
+We still need tests to cover the private functions fully.

-Basically saying that we shouldn't test private function **directly**.
-That increase the complexity for writting tests, but that is not the bad thing.
-Most of the time, when we find ourselves are struggling on how to test a private function, it means that the opportunity to optimize our code is coming.
+Most of the time, when we find ourselves struggling on how to test a private function, the opportunity of code optimization is coming.

 ## Here is an example!